emmawalshdev/The-Book-bar/testing.md

 3. Book cards
     - Confirm that a consistent layout in book cards is present.
 All contain:
-        - A book image (where link has been successful)
+        - A book image (where link has been successful, otherwise a placeholder image will show)
-        - An average star rating (if review)
+        - An average star rating (if a review exists)
         - Book title
         - Author
         - Genre icon